rargo/vim-tab/readme.txt

 sub directory is so mush fast and easy.

 Notes:
-	1.Press 't' in NERDTree directory node will open the directory in a new tab, such a wonderful thing use with this plugin 2.when first open a tab, the tab enter trigger will not be called, the following code can be add to your .vimrc(according to your
+	1.set option "let g:NERDTreeChDirMode=2" in your vimrc, Press 't' in NERDTree directory node will open the directory in a new tab, such a wonderful thing use with this plugin 2.when first open a tab, the tab enter trigger will not be called, the following code can be add to your .vimrc(according to your